-This method allows for the greatest flexibility in configuring the system and gives you the power of an open PC in the radio shack.
+This method allows for good flexibility in configuring the system and gives you the power of an open PC in the radio shack which is then also available for general use in the shack.
 The downsides are less control of latency and a requirement to setup and configure a number of PC programs.
 Many hams have setups for remote ham radio systems.
 Some prefer systems built specifically for remote ham radio operation.
 Many also use software systems such as HRD.
 Some systems now optimize for remote operation such as Flexradio.

 The complete list of items which are controlled remotely for my shack are:

 - Hy-Gain DCU-2 rotor controller (using N1MM rotor control SW)